Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Trekking Shirts

-Don’t bring cotton shirts—these absorb moisture and can make you feel very uncomfortable.
+Don’t bring cotton shirts—these absorb moisture and make you very uncomfortable.
 A mixture of short and long sleeve shirts is recommended for the differing climates.

 Hard Shell Jacket and Rain Gear